Coloring ideas for Penguin

 Penguins usually have black backs, white bellies, and orange or yellow beaks and feet, but you can give yours any look you like.
 Try adding a red scarf, rainbow boots, or even a shiny crown for a royal penguin adventure.
 Use icy blues and purples for the snowy background, and don’t forget snowflakes, icebergs, or a friendly fish jumping in the water nearby.
 You could even draw a little igloo or a northern lights sky to make your winter scene magical!

-On the back of the page, why not try writing some fun facts about the penguin, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the penguin, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Penguin?